cryptocore1001/readme/README.md

 [![Gmail - Volodymyr Bufan](https://img.shields.io/badge/Gmail-VolodymyrBufan -red?logo=gmail&logoColor=red)](pioneer95908@gmail.com)
 -->

-### About Me 🚀
+### About Me 🚀<br>

  <p align="justify">
-Hello, I am an Expert-Vetted, Software Engineer specialization in Conversational AI.
+Hello, I am an Expert-Vetted, Software Engineer specialization in Conversational AI. <br>
-I have expertise with chatbot frameworks, like  Conversational AI RASA, Amazon Alexa, Engati, Twilio, Dialog360, CHATFUEL, Many chat, Landbot.io, chatbot.com, Wati.io and many others.
+I have expertise with chatbot frameworks, like  Conversational AI RASA, Amazon Alexa, Engati, Twilio, Dialog360, CHATFUEL, Many chat, Landbot.io, chatbot.com, Wati.io and many others.<br>
-I have helped companies integrate chatbots with systems already in place for 5+ years.
+I have helped companies integrate chatbots with systems already in place for 5+ years. <br>
-First I do the integration accordingly for the use case using Python & Flask then help the technical team with the solution.
+First I do the integration accordingly for the use case using Python & Flask then help the technical team with the solution.<br>

-🚀Chatbot:
+🚀Chatbot:<br>
- I can develop chatbots for multiple communication channels such as websites, social media platforms (Facebook, Instagram), messaging apps (WhatsApp, Telegram), SMS, and voice bots.
+ I can develop chatbots for multiple communication channels such as websites, social media platforms (Facebook, Instagram), messaging apps (WhatsApp, Telegram), SMS, and voice bots. <br>
- I am well-versed in leveraging Webhooks for seamless integration with existing systems.
+ I am well-versed in leveraging Webhooks for seamless integration with existing systems.<br>
- I have successfully developed and deployed chatbots across various industries, including airlines, Real Estate, healthcare, dental services, events management, E-commerce and recruitment agencies.
+ I have successfully developed and deployed chatbots across various industries, including airlines, Real Estate, healthcare, dental services, events management, E-commerce and recruitment agencies. <br>
- My experience encompasses web chatbots, WhatsApp chatbots, Facebook chatbots, Telegram bots, voice bots, and SMS chatbots.
+ My experience encompasses web chatbots, WhatsApp chatbots, Facebook chatbots, Telegram bots, voice bots, and SMS chatbots.<br>
-    🤩Why Chatbot:
+    🤩Why Chatbot:<br>
-    I Strongly believe, that a chatbot can be a virtual assistant of any business because chatbot can be available 24/7 which will increase customer satisfaction and engagement with your business.
+    I Strongly believe, that a chatbot can be a virtual assistant of any business because chatbot can be available 24/7 which will increase customer satisfaction and engagement with your business. <br>
-    It means more data will be generated we can use the data for analysis, visualization and API's.
+    It means more data will be generated we can use the data for analysis, visualization and API's.<br>
-🚀LLM:
+🚀LLM:<br>
- I have been developing applications with OPENAI and Google PALM for the past few months.
+ I have been developing applications with OPENAI and Google PALM for the past few months. <br>
- Especially for Extractive/Generative Question & Answering systems for unstructured text data like pdf. docx, website, JSON, google sheet etc.
+ Especially for Extractive/Generative Question & Answering systems for unstructured text data like pdf. docx, website, JSON, google sheet etc.<br>
- I can create a custom chatbot based on that data without much training needed.
+ I can create a custom chatbot based on that data without much training needed.<br>

 🏅Experiences:
 ✔️Big Data & ML,<br>
-By leveraging Apache Spark, I preprocessed the given data, performed the necessary cleaning and feature extraction, and chose the most suitable AI model for the task at hand.
+By leveraging Apache Spark, I preprocessed the given data, performed the necessary cleaning and feature extraction, and chose the most suitable AI model for the task at hand. <br>
-The distributed nature of Apache Spark allows for efficient processing of large datasets, making it a popular choice for big data analytics and machine learning tasks.
+The distributed nature of Apache Spark allows for efficient processing of large datasets, making it a popular choice for big data analytics and machine learning tasks.<br>
 ✔️Resource-prelimited Chatbot<br>
-I developed various integrated ChatGPT projects such as "Proprietary AI" to assist customers with proprietary information(feeding from PDF, XLSX).
+I developed various integrated ChatGPT projects such as "Proprietary AI" to assist customers with proprietary information(feeding from PDF, XLSX).<br>
-Main issue was to build a resourece-predefined Chatbot which answer the info only related to this company.
+Main issue was to build a resourece-predefined Chatbot which answer the info only related to this company.<br>
-I've tried prompting and extracting specified data from PDFs, documents, but it was difficult.
+I've tried prompting and extracting specified data from PDFs, documents, but it was difficult.<br>
-After then, I found that solution.
+After then, I found that solution.<br>
-That was great!
+That was great!<br>
 ✔️AI Crypto Trading<br>
-I have some experience with Trading automation using AI.
+I have some experience with Trading automation using AI.<br>
-In the previous work, I worked on the AI-based Go lang project for the trading.
+In the previous work, I worked on the AI-based Go lang project for the trading.<br>
-My client gave me a great review.
+My client gave me a great review.<br>
 ✔️Image detection<br>
-In my previous work, we built a Alcohol-detection system for bad drive.
+In my previous work, we built a Alcohol-detection system for bad drive.<br>
-That project included,  Raspberry Pi hardware (alcohol detection using Q-Alcohol smart sensor, drive sleepy-detection using CCD camera ) and detection software to analysis the data using AI.
+That project included,  Raspberry Pi hardware (alcohol detection using Q-Alcohol smart sensor, drive sleepy-detection using CCD camera ) and detection software to analysis the data using AI. <br>
-That is utilizing broadly to avoid the traffic troubles.
+That is utilizing broadly to avoid the traffic troubles.<br>
-During that project, there were so many difficulties but we struggled into success.
+During that project, there were so many difficulties but we struggled into success.<br>
-That was perfect.
+That was perfect.<br>
-My role was to integrate the hardware and software(in particular, AI software image detection and processing using TensorFlow).
+My role was to integrate the hardware and software(in particular, AI software image detection and processing using TensorFlow).<br>
 ✔️Own Model<br>
--Input Sanitization
+-Input Sanitization<br>
--Syntax Validation
+-Syntax Validation<br>
--Query Parameterization
+-Query Parameterization<br>
--Domain-Specific Validation
+-Domain-Specific Validation<br>
--NLP library:
+-NLP library:<br>
-NLTK
+NLTK <br>
-spaCy
+spaCy<br>
--Frame works:
+-Frame works:<br>
-TensorFlow or PyTorch
+TensorFlow or PyTorch<br>
 ✔️Data extraction<br>
-I was in a data engineer's project.
+I was in a data engineer's project.<br>
-I have used TensorFlow, padas, numpy, pysimplegui, aqdefreader, and docx python libraries.
+I have used TensorFlow, padas, numpy, pysimplegui, aqdefreader, and docx python libraries.<br>
-Especially, I have analized the qdas files content and ouputed the report for the specific information by using TensorFlow.
+Especially, I have analized the qdas files content and ouputed the report for the specific information by using TensorFlow.<br>
-It included excel, pdf and doc files with the specific table and graph.
+It included excel, pdf and doc files with the specific table and graph.<br>
-As well as the workflow automatino perfectly completed!
+As well as the workflow automatino perfectly completed!<br>
-Interpreting the given QDAS file, extraction and statistics from scratch was too difficult, but I did it successfully.
+Interpreting the given QDAS file, extraction and statistics from scratch was too difficult, but I did it successfully.  <br>
 I can analize all the data including QDAS files by using them.<br>

-Feel free to contact me if you need any help.
+Feel free to contact me if you need any help.<br>
  </p>